sachnaror/tracking_app/README.md

 </div>

-# 🚀 Welcome to new hot-in-town **Tracking App** ...... ahem.....Stalking...🚀 I mean, **Tracking** made Easy!
+# 🚀 Welcome to Vyomkesh_Bakshi_App i.e.  **Tracking App** ...... ahem.....Stalking...🚀 I mean, **Tracking** made Easy!

 ## 🤔 What's this App All About?
 So, you want to know everything about someone just because they clicked a link you sent them?
 Of course you do.
-This app is here to help you unleash your inner Sherlock Holmes! 🕵️‍♂️
+This app is here to help you unleash your inner Vyomkesh Bakshi or Sherlock Holmes! 🕵️‍♂️

 No more guessing!
 Now, with the **Tracking App**, you can *casually* spy—I mean, gather **important user information** like their IP address, location, and whether they prefer pineapples on pizza. 🍍🍕 (Ok, maybe not the pizza part, but still... it’s cool, right?)